Tancredo Neves: President of the Council of Ministers

 The program presented by the Cabinet to the Chamber on 28 September which was approved on that same day, was relatively generic in the way its terms had been formulated.
 The presentation of such program had the goal of fulfilling a formality that was inseparable from the nature of the new regime, rather than to determine a government policy per se.
 It defended the practice of periodical salary adjustments that were compatible with the expanding inflation indexes.
 The program complimented Operation Pan-American and pastoral pontifical Mater et Magistra.
 It approved the agrarian reform "as an essential first step towards the integration of countrymen into our economic life".
 And it proclaimed to be identified with an open-door policy towards foreign capital.
 The new government also defended the existence of a law that would control the transfer of profits abroad, as long as it did not discouraged foreign investors, considered vital to the defrayment of the national economic development.

 The first parliamentary cabinet was formed during a serious politico-military crisis, but was able to decrease the rivalries between the main political chains in the country.
-However, the peoples’ dissatisfaction continued to grow and their protests against high inflation and for larger salary adjustments, multiplied.
+However, the peoples' dissatisfaction continued to grow and their protests against high inflation and for larger salary adjustments, multiplied.
 The crisis that followed Jânio Quadros resignation had paralyzed the country for thirteen days, which only contributed to the increase of the economical crisis.
 The continuous dead-lock labor negotiations resulted in an explosion of successive strikes.
-Several of Petrobrás’ units were ceased for forty days while Mining and Energy Minister, Gabriel Passos faced difficulties inside his own administration in trying to promote the replacement of Petrobras’ president and director.
+Several of Petrobrás' units were ceased for forty days while Mining and Energy Minister, Gabriel Passos faced difficulties inside his own administration in trying to promote the replacement of Petrobras' president and director.

-According to Neves, the parliamentary cabinet considered the agrarian reform "an issue of absolute priority on the government's agenda" and it helped the minister of Agriculture create the commission that was in charge of evaluating and apprizing the studies and proposals on the issue.
-In January 1962, the government received an agrarian reform project from the senator of Minas Gerais’, Senator Milton Campos, from the UDN.
+According to Neves, the parliamentary cabinet considered the agrarian reform "an issue of absolute priority on the government's agenda" and it helped the Minister of Agriculture create the commission that was in charge of evaluating and apprizing the studies and proposals on the issue.
+In January 1962, the government received an agrarian reform project from the senator of Minas Gerais', Senator Milton Campos, from the UDN.
 And a month later, the Department of Agriculture presented its own project.
-On 15 February the government created the Agrarian Reform National Council, composed by Hélder Câmara (auxiliary Bishop of Rio de Janeiro), Pombpeu Acióli Borges, Paulo Schilling, and Edgar Teixeira Leite who was responsible for defining the property areas to be reformed.
+On 15 February the government created the National Council for Agrarian Reform, composed by Hélder Câmara (Auxiliary Bishop of Rio de Janeiro), Pombpeu Acióli Borges, Paulo Schilling, and Edgar Teixeira Leite who was responsible for defining the property areas to be reformed.
 Meanwhile, social tension was increasing in the interior, especially in the Northeast region.
 The assassination of the Farmers League President, João Pedro Teixeira (PB), started protest manifestations that were soon prohibited by Commander of the Army, General Artur da Costa e Silva.
 Neves attributed the turmoil generated by the countrymen to the existence of "an archaic rural structure" and took the initiative to propose political measures aimed at solving the problem, such as the Rural Union Plan, which was approved by the office council and largely expanded a contingent of sixteen million agricultural workers, including the illiterate.